The Honest Season · Chapter 14

 The loss was in the ledger.
 The ledger was the record.
 The ledger contained every loss that farming had inflicted on the Enger place since Arvid broke the first ground in 1938 — every drought, every frost, every hailstorm, every price collapse, every mechanical failure, every death.
 The ledger was not a physical ledger.
 The ledger was the accumulated experience of four generations of farming, the experience that Ruth carried in her body and her mind, the experience that said: this has happened before and this will happen again and the happening is not a judgment and is not a punishment and is not a message from the sky.
 The happening is weather.
 The happening is the condition of farming.
 The happening is the cost of doing work that depends on forces larger than the worker.

 Tom's death was in the ledger.
 Tom's death was the largest entry, the most devastating loss, the hailstorm that destroyed not a quarter-section but a life, not a crop but a partner.
-Tom's death was in the ledger beside the drought of 2012 and the frost of 2017 and the price collapse of 2009 and the combine fire of 2004 and every other loss that the farm had absorbed and survived, and the ledger said: you have absorbed this, you have survived this, you will absorb this too, this hailstorm, this 160 acres, this $48,640, this eleven minutes of ice on wheat.
+The ledger said: you have absorbed this, you have survived this, you will absorb this too.

 She went inside.
 She washed the glass.
 She put it on the rack.
 She went to bed.

 In the morning she would meet Dale Griswold at Section 8.
 She would walk the field with him.
-She would show him the damage.
 He would take photographs.
-He would measure the acreage.
-He would estimate the yield loss.
 He would write the report.
-The report would go to Great Plains Crop Insurance.
-The insurance company would calculate the payment.
 The payment would come in six weeks.

 The payment would not replace the wheat.
 The payment would replace the money.
 The money was important.
 The money was essential.
 But the money was not the wheat, and the wheat was not the money, and the difference between the two was the thing that David did not understand when he said $4.2 million, the thing that Sarah did not understand when she said she wanted Ruth to keep the land, the thing that Grayson did not understand when he said minimize disruption.